-So there is nothing that can put any risk of deletion of important files.
-Restarting won’t delete anything from hard drives, all the data including photos, videos, apps, and documents, will be there once the device is powered on.
+Restarting a laptop won’t delete anything from hard drives, all the data including photos, videos, apps, and documents, will be there once the device is powered on.
 However, restarting will wipe out unnecessary files that were stored in the RAM, also known as cache files.

 The data inside the open tabs will be deleted if not unsaved.
 For instance, unsaved files in an online text editor like google docs, google Sheets, will be restored by restarting.